 If you only use buses and trams in one day then a special price cap applies.
 The fourth and all subsequent journeys are free.
 If you have any travelcard season on your oystercard then travel on TfL buses is free wherever they go, even beyond the zones.
 On trams the travelcard must cover at least one of zones 3, 4, 5 or 6 for free travel to apply.

 From 12th September 2016 a new bus hopper facility is being introduced.
-The first bus/tram journey will be charged a fare, then any second bus/tram journey within an hour of that initial touch will be free.
+The first bus/tram journey will be charged a fare, then any further bus/tram journeys within an hour of that initial touch will be free.
 After one hour you will be charged a new fare.
 The daily bus cap will still apply after you have made three chargeable bus/tram journeys.
-If you touch in at a rail station your hopper facility will end, even if you take another bus within an hour of the first one.
-If your second journey is a bus after exiting the tram network at Wimbledon then the bus journey will be charged, but you will get an automatic refund.

 Using the tram at Wimbledon